dvd-dev/hilo/README.en.md

 ## Configuration

 The configuration is done in the UI.
-When you add the integration, you will be redirected to Hilo's authentication website.
-You have to accept to link your account.
+When you add the integration, you will be prompted with your Hilo username and password.
 After this, you will be prompted with assigning a room for each one of your devices.

 ### Energy meters